cloudymax/kubevirt-community-stack/rke2/README.md

 - If the primary node needs to be brought down for maintenance, its Wireguard configuration may be moved to another node during that time to avoid long disruptions.

 - Supporting real BGP is a future goal.

-- [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) is enables via RKE2 configuration and allows attaching additional network interfaces to pod using a `NetworkAttachmentDefinition`.

 ## Why we don't recommend Longhorn (yet)